mosip/documentation/docs/administration.md

 * Deactivation refers to a temporary shut down while Decommission refers to a permanent shut down of the Device.
 * Decommissioning a Device also automatically deactivates the Machine.
 * In cases, where a Device is mapped to any Center, the portal will not allow the Admin to decommission such a Device.
 * Difference between Deactivated and Decommissioned Device is that a Deactivated Device can later be Activated through Admin Portal after a period as required by the country.
-But a Decommissioned Device cannot be bought into commission again as decommission refers to a permanent shutdown.
-To reactivate such a Device (if decommissioned by mistake), the Admin must directly update the database through the back-end scripts.
+A Decommissioned Device cannot be bought into commission again as decommission refers to a permanent shutdown.

 #### MACHINE MANAGEMENT
-* Admin portal allows an administrator to manage machines the country will use for registering residents.
+* Admin portal allows an administrator to manage the machines a country will use for registering residents.
 * In MOSIP, a machine is a device on which the registration client is installed.
 * Machine management includes viewing, creating, editing, activating, deactivating and decommissioning of machines.
-* An administrator should have the role of a zonal admin/global admin to do this.
-An admin can manage only machines under his/her administrative zone.

 **View Machines**